 There’s a reason why people visit Hawaii from all over the world.
-Not only is there amazing activities and attractions, but there are also stunning natural wonders.
+Not only are there amazing activities and attractions, but there are also stunning natural wonders.
 Keep scrolling to find out the prettiest Hawaii waterfalls you’ll definitely want to check out!

 I remember my first trip to Hawaii.
-I was 10 years old and my family was visiting my grandma on Kauai.
-She took us to Wailua Falls and I was in awe of how many gallons of water were cascading down the mountain.
+I was 10 years old, and my family was visiting my grandma on Kauai.
+She took us to Wailua Falls, and I was in awe of how many gallons of water were cascading down the mountain.

-That trip, we saw so many of Kauai’s gorgeous waterfalls and those first impressions have always stayed with me.
+That trip, we saw so many of Kauai’s gorgeous waterfalls, and those first impressions have always stayed with me.

 Each island is packed with majestic waterfalls in Hawaii and they are always worth a look.
 Whether you want to pull over from the highway to see a waterfall from a scenic lookout or want to go hiking to see a secret Hawaii waterfalls, the possibilities are endless!